selkovjr/gt-2-thermistor-experiment/README.md

 It is clearly exponential.
 Never mind that it has the wrong sign and is 20 times too small.
 Using a scaled version of this function to adjust thermocouple measurments reduces Steinhart-Hart residuals by an order of magnitude, completely eliminating the squiggle (and thereby confirming its origin).

-The following model fit incorporates probe temperature adjustment with a 'realistic' approximation, which has Kelvin temperature as argument:
+The following model fit incorporates probe temperature adjustment with a 'realistic' approximation &mdash; the one that is a function of Kelvin temperature:

 ![adjusted model!](SH-fit.corrected.png)

 ```

-Steinthart-Hart coefficients, 3-point estimation:                  A = 0.0006828852, B = 0.0002225379, C = 0.0000000746
+Steinthart-Hart coefficients, 3-point estimation:  A = 0.0006719893, B = 0.0002241540, C = 0.0000000704
-Steinthart-Hart coefficients, NLS fit to data:                     A = 0.0006670699, B = 0.0002247042, C = 0.0000000700
+Steinthart-Hart coefficients, NLS fit to data:     A = 0.0006724225, B = 0.0002239644, C = 0.0000000723
 ```

-Correcting probe temperatures using raw datapoints from gradient simulation or the 'best fit' exponential approximation minimizes the residuals even better (*r*<sup>2</sup> = 0.18 and 0.16, respectively).
+Correcting probe temperatures using the raw results of gradient simulation or their best-fit exponential approximation minimizes Steinhart-Hart residuals even better (*r*<sup>2</sup> = 0.18 and 0.16, respectively).
+But, given the size of measurement error and the lack of physical sense in these adjustments, they are more likely to result in destructive overfitting.
+The result of the realistic adjustment is good enough.